Blockchain technology has been gaining popularity in recent years.

 Hence, the greater the processing power of the mining computer, the greater the likelihood of getting to the solution first.

-The first miner who solves the problem adds the block of transactions to the blockchain and is thus rewarded with the chain's native cryptocurrency.
-The other miners then verify that the solution is correct and start working on the next block of transactions.
+The first miner who solves the problem adds the block of transactions to the blockchain and thus earns their block reward.
+The other miners then verify that the solution is correct and start working on the next block of new transactions.

 What is Proof of Stake?

-Proof of Stake (PoS) is a consensus model that is used to secure and validate transactions on a blockchain.
+Proof of Stake (PoS) is a consensus model that is used to validate and secure transactions on a blockchain.
 It emerged as a solution to some of the drawbacks that PoW faces, particularly energy consumption.

-Unlike PoW, the PoS consensus mechanism does not require all validators to rush to validate a single transaction.
+Unlike Proof of Work, the Proof of Stake consensus mechanism does not require all validators to rush to validate a single transaction.
 Instead, validators “stake” a certain amount of the network's native cryptocurrency.
 This ensures that the ones validating the transaction are financially invested in the project.

-For instance, the Ethereum network is in the process of migrating to PoS from PoW.
+For instance, the Ethereum network recently migrated from a Proof of Work to a Proof of Stake system.
 Hence, to be a validator on this chain and earn ETH by validating transactions, you would have to stake a minimum of 32 ETH.

 How Does Proof of Stake function?